kubermatic/docs/content/kubermatic/v2.13/installation/install_kubermatic/_manual.en.md

 +++

 {{% notice warning %}}
-With [Cleanup kubermatic-installer repo](https://github.com/kubermatic/kubermatic/issues/5026) the installer repository is no longer public available.
+With [Cleanup Kubermatic Kubernetes Platform(KKP)-installer repo](https://github.com/kubermatic/kubermatic/issues/5026) the installer repository is no longer public available.
 This installation manual is kept for reference and those who have access to the installer repository.
 {{% /notice %}}